Kardinalkay/application-interface-redesign/README.md

 # application-interface-redesign

-This is a project that aims to re-brand the AirBnb website
+This is a project that aims to re-brand the AirBnb website changing its theme, colours, calls-to-action, structure and entire layout with respect to UI/UX principles.